urre/add-device-frames/readme.md

 ### Example image

-JPG with an offset and white background.
+JPG with an offset and a lightgrey background color.

 <img src="screenshot-1.jpg">